-Another attack scenario, MAC spoofing, sees the adversary trying to change the MAC address of the intruding device to an address used by a genuine device.
-However, if the nodes and MAC addresses bond securely from the outset using encryption, the possibility of such an attack succeeding is minimal.
+Another attack scenario, MAC spoofing, sees the adversary trying to change the MAC address of the intruding device to an address used by a particular device.
+However, if the nodes and MAC address bond securely from the outset using encryption, the possibility of such an attack succeeding is minimal.

 Other security measures

 Firmware updates need to be as straightforward and uncomplicated as possible to avoid concealed code with ulterior malicious motives.
-They also require thorough documentation and proper authorisation.
+They also require thorough documentation and proper authorization.

-It is necessary to restrict unauthorised physical access to aircraft wireless devices and transponders, to help prevent their possible compromise.
+It is necessary to restrict unauthorized physical access to aircraft wireless devices and transponders, to help prevent their possible compromise.
 Notably, node devices should be tamper-resistant by design.

-The AWN should reject unauthorised connection requests or unauthenticated communication packets, to ward off remote attacks.
+The AWN should reject unauthorized connection requests or unauthenticated communication packets, to ward off remote attacks.
 Cryptographic keys should be unique to each node and network link, whether logical or physical.

-To avoid any data loss or acquisition by unauthorised parties during the decommissioning of AWN nodes, any hardware or firmware security credentials should be blacklisted.
+To avoid any data loss or acquisition by unauthorized parties during the decommissioning of AWN nodes, any hardware or firmware security credentials should be blacklisted.

 An integrated approach

-During flight operation, AWNs should be in lock-down mode and changes to security settings not permitted.
+During flight operation, AWNs should be in the lock-down mode and changes to security settings not permitted.

 Finally, after firmware updates, the software and hardware require testing and sign-off.

 New WAIC technology presents extra security challenges.
-In order to maintain functional safety and the correct performance and integrity of avionics systems, it is essential to detect potentially dangerous security breaches, prevent hazardous events and mitigate their effect(s) whenever necessary.
+In order to maintain functional safety and the correct performance and integrity of avionics systems, it is essential to detect potentially dangerous security breaches, prevent hazardous events, and mitigate their effect(s) whenever necessary.
 From initial design through to deployment and post-installation updates, safe aviation systems require high memory availability and built-in fault tolerance.
-Additionally, properly secured embedded aircraft systems require the authentication of endpoints, human operators and data.
+Additionally, adequately secured embedded aircraft systems require the authentication of endpoints, human operators, and data.